Finland at the Olympics: Wrestling

 Finnish wrestlers also won 1 gold and 1 silver medal at the 1906 Intercalated Games.
 IOC has retroactively decided to no longer recognize those games as official Olympic games.

 Summary by winter sports

 Non-participations

-Finland has participated in all winter sports except Bobsleigh, Luge, Short track speed skating and Skeleton.
+Finland has participated in all winter sports except Bobsleigh, Luge, Short track speed skating, Skeleton and Ski mountaineering.

 Alpine skiing

 Alpine skiing has been included in the Olympic programme since 1936.

-Beginning in 1948, Finland has taken part in alpine skiing in 12 previous Olympic games with a medal record of 1 silver in 2006.
+Beginning in 1948, Finland has taken part in alpine skiing in 16 previous Olympic games with a medal record of 1 silver in 2006.
 In 2010, Finland took part in 7 alpine skiing events with a team of 4, their highest placing being 6th (in women's slalom).